slewsys/emacs-cli-front-end/README.md

 If the environment variable `SSH_TTY` is set, and the SSH client and server differ, then the command-line option`--tty`  is enabled by default.

+To kill the Emacs server, use `em --save-kill`, which can be shortened to `em -sa`.